Hybrid Shifted Gegenbauer Integral-Pseudospectral Method for Solving Time-Fractional Benjamin-Bona-Mahony-Burgers

-The remainder of this paper is structured to systematically present our methodology and results.
-Section \ref{sec:MD1} introduces the mathematical formulation of the initial-boundary value problem of the FBBMB equation type.
-In Section \ref{sec:TTFPIDE1}, we derive the transformed fractional partial-integro differential equation, a crucial step that enables stable numerical treatment by eliminating high-order derivatives.
-Section \ref{sec:NSA1} details the HSG-IPS method, presenting its discretization scheme and implementation using a trust-region algorithm for robust nonlinear solving.
-The effectiveness of our approach is demonstrated in Section \ref{sec:NS} through comprehensive numerical simulations, where we compare the HSG-IPS method's performance against existing techniques using both quantitative metrics and visualizations.
-Finally, Section \ref{sec:Conc} synthesizes our findings, discusses the method's key advantages, and outlines promising directions for future research in fractional PDEs and spectral methods.
+This paper is organized to systematically present the HSG-IPS method and its application to the FBBMB equation.
+Section \ref{sec:MD1} formulates the initial-boundary value problem of the FBBMB equation.
+Section \ref{sec:TTFPIDE1} derives the transformed fractional partial-integro differential equation to improve numerical stability.
+Section \ref{sec:NSA1} describes the HSG-IPS method, including its discretization and implementation via a trust-region algorithm.
+Section \ref{susec:CE1} analyzes the computational efficiency and conditioning of the method.
+Section \ref{sec:NS} evaluates the method's performance through numerical simulations and comparisons with existing techniques.
+Finally, Section \ref{sec:Conc} summarizes the findings, highlights key advantages, and suggests future research directions in fractional PDEs and spectral methods.